FAQ about remote proctored exams at WUR

 Of course it’s smart to ask other users of your internet connection, e.g. other family members or house mates, to reduce their internet use during your exam.
 Nevertheless, the connection might fail during the exam.
 As stated before, we’ve been using this technology for our online master students for 5 years, so we know this can happen.

 In the exam, every answer is saved as soon as you go to the next question.
 Moreover, there is some buffering happening in the background, so during a short drop in the internet speed, take a breath, wait a minute and try to continue.

 When nevertheless there is a longer interruption and you can’t continue, do call (by phone) the support number on the support pages to get instructions how to finish your exam.
-The answers to your exam are saved regularly.

 Once you have opened the PSI secure browser and passed the microphone check a Contact Support button is available in the top bar of the browser.
 There you can find answers to frequently asked questions, links to PSI support pages for technical issues and the WUR exam support telephone number.
 On this page we will also keep you informed of problems that have arisen during your exam.